overlord-systems/jai-sodium/README.md

 ## Installation

+You will need to have `libsodium.dll` next to your executable.
+See MacOs/Linux section below for details on those.

 We include libs for Windows built with vc143, so you will need to have a vc143-compiled dll next to your executable.
 You can find pre-built windows binaries and compilation instructions for other platforms [here](https://libsodium.gitbook.io/doc/installation).